DHTMLX/gantt-docs/data/desktop/howtostart_salesforce.md

 ![](desktop/sf_parent.png)

-Press the "Next" button (accepting all default settings) until the "Save & New" button is not available.
+Press the "Next" button (accepting all default settings) until the "Save & New" button is available.

 - **Progress**